prof18/marcogomiero.com/content/posts/2026/rss-parser-ten-years.md

 It was a very good learning experience: still with Java, AsyncTasks and more - good old days!

-During the summer of the release in 2017, the first *sliding door* happened: I met with [Gian](https://giansegato.com/) to chat about starting to collaborate at Uniwhere.
+During the summer of the release in 2017, the first *sliding door* happened: I met with [Gian Segato](https://giansegato.com/) to chat about starting to collaborate at Uniwhere.
 Having a library developed and published early in my career gave my pedigree “more points.”
 This led to my first job, the foundation and the “trampoline” of my career, and to knowing amazing people who became close friends.

 The year after, I decided it was time to convert it to Kotlin and Coroutines: another great learning experience that I’ve shared in an article.